Falah-Jabar-Rahim/Fully-Automatic-Content-Aware-Tiling-Pipeline-for-WSIs/Subjective-Evaluation-Interface/README.md

 - List the tile names in `Tiles.xlsx`
 - Specify the tiles used for training in line 42 of `subTestForm.m`
 - Run `subTestForm.m` to see a demo
+- Note: You may need to adjust the screen resolution to ensure the interface fits your monitor properly